davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 The key id is a shorthand method for referring to a particular key or key structure.
 The 8-character version is the primary mechanism for referring to a particular key.

-The Key ID of the Master public key ('366150CE' in this case) is used to refer to some of its own subkeys, such as the associated private signing key, as well as the encryption subkey.
+The Key ID of the Primary public key ('366150CE' in this case) is used to refer to some of its own subkeys, such as the associated private signing key, as well as the encryption subkey.

 The fingerprint/key id is a hash of the entire key packet, and only the key packet.
 It is invalidated (changed) if any information in the key packet is changed, but is unaffected by any changes in any other packets.